|

 unique status among all statements.

-statements can be recognized as true immedialtely from the symbols alone, and
+recognized as true immedialtely through the statement alone.

 alone.